MattDierick/RTD-APIm-ADC-Controller/source/class1/module1/module1.rst

 |

-**The diagram below show the IP addresses and the ports used for all the routes**
+**The diagram belows show the IP addresses and the ports used for all the routes**

+.. note :: For a lab standpoints, these IP addresses and ports does not change.
+But in a real life, they are dynamic.

 .. image:: ../pictures/module1/arcadia-routes.png
    :align: center